3 Steps to Making Corporate Writing Better

 Do you still want to edit?
 Of course you do.
 Have fun!

-(And that’s a kicker, not a conclusion).
+(That’s a kicker, not a conclusion).

 Rhetoriq